tangentsoft/pidp8i/doc/cc8-manual.md

 arrange access to it some other way, such as [via inline assembly](#asm).

-(Fun trivia: there was no `malloc()` in K&R C, either!
-An appendix in the first edition of “[The C Programming Language”][krc] gave a function called `alloc()` that worked in terms of the old Unix syscall [`sbrk(2)`][sbrk].
-Early parts of the book gave a trivial version of `alloc()` that was implemented in terms of a static buffer declared at the top of the program, which was made big enough for the program’s needs.
-Sounds a lot like the way CC8 operates, yes?)
+(Fun trivia: there is no “`malloc()`” in K&R C, either, at least as far as the first edition of “[The C Programming Language”][krc] goes.
+Early in the book they give a simple function called `alloc()` that just divvied up a large static `char[]` array for its callers.
+Then in an appendix, they give a smarter alternative based on the old Unix syscall [`sbrk(2)`][sbrk].
+The impression given is that memory allocation isn’t part of the language, it’s part of the operating system, and different implementations of C were expected to provide this facility in local ways.
+In the roughly contemporaneous UNIX V7, there *is* a `malloc()` implementation in its `libc` that works on the same basic principles, though if K&R `alloc()` is the ancestor of V7 `malloc()`, there’s a long evolutionary chain between them.)

 [sbrk]: https://pubs.opengroup.org/onlinepubs/7908799/xsh/brk.html